jjdblast/bigdata-pipeline_wiki/Getting-Started.md

 ```
 At this point, you are inside of the Docker Container.

-If you are running this on an AWS EC2 instance through Docker, you'll need to do the following each time you do `docker run ..something.something.. bash':
+[EC2-Linux] You'll need to do the following wgeb first login to docker using the `docker run ..something.something.. bash' command above:
 ```
-docker$ sudo su -
+root@[docker-container-id]$ sudo su -
 ```

 From a different terminal, check that the Docker Container (instance) is running